Common Name: Hochstetter’s Frog

 Size: 1.5 inches (38 mm) for males, 1.8 inches (47 mm) for females

-The Hochstetter’s Frog is a small frog from New Zealand.
-It was named after the German geologist Ferdinand von Hochstetter.
+The Hochstetter’s Frog lives along the streams of the forests of the northern half of the North Island of New Zealand.
+It was named after the Austrian geologist Ferdinand von Hochstetter, who brought the first specimens to Europe.
 The frog is an ancient frog that still has tail muscle but no eardrum or vocal cords.
 Interestingly, they can live 30 to 40 years.